niall-m/Udemy/microservices/notes.md

     - after client connects to nats server, emits connect event
       - listen for this event with `stan.on('connect', () => {});`
         - takes callback func as second arg, executed after
+        - `connect` args: cluster id, client id, then url we want to connect to
     - is NATS world, events are more commonly referred to as _messages_
   - NATS can only share raw data, cannot share plain javascript objects, must convert to JSON
   - `publish` function